evictionresearch/neighborhood/README.md

 3. `ntcheck`: identify counts that can be concatenated

 ### Example
-You can view an interactive map using this function [here](https://evictions.study/maryland/maps/baltimore.html).
+You can view an interactive map using this function [here](https://evictionresearch.net/maryland/maps/baltimore.html).
+Choose the "Neighborhood Segregation" layer

 ``` r
 Baltimore_nt <- ntdf(state = "MD", county = "Baltimore City", geometry = TRUE)